CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 In a data center, a state-of-the-art extinguishing or fire prevention system MUST be installed.

 In server rooms, manual fire extinguishers in sufficient numbers and sizes SHOULD be used.
 The fire extinguishers MUST be installed so that they are easily accessible in case of fire.
-Each extinguisher MUST be regularly inspected and maintained to ensure proper functioning in the event of an emergency.
+Each extinguisher MUST be regularly inspected and maintained to ensure its proper functioning in the event of an emergency.
 All employees MUST be instructed in the use of hand fire extinguishers.

-#### INF.2.A10 Inspection and maintenance of the infrastructure [IT operation, building services, maintenance personnel]
+#### INF.2.A10 Inspection and maintenance of infrastructure [IT operation, building services, maintenance personnel]

 All components of the technical infrastructure MUST comply with at least the recommended or standard intervals and requirements for inspection and maintenance.
 In order to understand when which work has been carried out, inspections and maintenance MUST be logged.